Azure-Samples/service-bus-dotnet-manage-with-claims-based-authorization/README.md

 - csharp
 products:
 - azure
-services: Service-Bus
+extensions:
-platforms: dotnet
+- services: Service-Bus
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing Service Bus with claims based authorization in C# #

  Azure Service Bus basic scenario sample.
  - Create namespace with a queue and a topic
  - Create 2 subscriptions for topic using different methods.
  - Create send authorization rule for queue.
  - Create send and listener authorization rule for Topic.
  - Get the keys from authorization rule to connect to queue.
  - Send a "Hello" message to queue using Data plan sdk for Service Bus.
  - Send a "Hello" message to topic using Data plan sdk for Service Bus.
  - Delete namespace

 ## Running this Sample ##